darishkhan/Numerical-Linear-Algebra-Lab/README.md

 # Numerical-Linear-Algebra-Lab

-This repository contains the my code of the lab assignments that were given as a part of the course MA227-Computational Lab (Numerical Linear Algebra).
+This repository contains my code of the lab assignments that were given as a part of the course MA227-Computational Lab (Numerical Linear Algebra).

 ## Assignment 4: